 The legal drinking age in Missouri is 21.
 It is against state law to consume, purchase, or possess alcohol if you are younger than 21.

 What will happen if I am caught drinking as a minor?

 Illegal consumption, possession, or distribution of alcohol by a minor is a misdemeanor.
 If convicted, you may be fined up to $1000 and/or imprisoned for up to one year.
 In addition to fines, you will need to pay court costs and attorney fees.

 If I am under 21, can I get in trouble for being drunk in public?

-Yes: a new law in Missouri and a new ordinance in Warrensburg states that if the police have reason to suspect that you have been drinking and you are under 21, they can charge you with "minor in possession by consumption."
-This means that even if you are not holding the alcohol container, but have consumed alcohol, you can be charged with an MIP (Minor in Possesion).
+Yes, Missouri law and a Warrensburg city ordinance in state that if the police have reason to suspect that you have been drinking and you are under 21, they can charge you with "minor in possession by consumption."
+This means that even if you are not holding the alcohol container, but have consumed alcohol, you can be charged with an MIP (Minor in Possession).

 What about drinking and driving?

 Anyone who drives while intoxicated can be charged with a DWI (Driving While Intoxicated).
 Under the "Zero Tolerance Law", anyone younger than 21 with a blood alcohol content (BAC) of .02 or greater could lose their license.
 With a BAC of .08 or more (at any age), the arresting officer will take your license on the spot, often resulting in restrictions of driving privileges.

 The vast majority of people charged with driving under the influence are convicted and face thousands of dollars in fines, increased insurance premiums, attorney fees, and criminal records.
 If an accident is involved, civil litigation against the driver is also common.
 Depending on the offense and campus policy, the student may face university sanctions.

 Be smart.
 If you drink, use a designated driver, the Night Ryder bus, or take a cab.
 Keep in mind that a designated driver is a person who has had no alcohol to drink.